2 Samuel 9:1-11:27 ~ John 15:1-27 ~ Psalm 119:49-64 ~ Proverbs 16:1-3

 Verse 59 today is a great verse for each of us to consider - "I pondered the direction of my life, and I turned to follow your statutes."
 Have you ever reached a mid-life or maybe even a quarter-life crisis where you pondered the direction of your life?
 Do you like the direction your life is heading now?
 Do you want to change that direction?
 Will you turn to follow God's way?
 God's Truth?
 God's life for you?
 Do you believe that God's plans for you are so much bigger than any plans of your own that you could dream up on your own?

 Proverbs - Proverbs chapter 16 verse 3 is so very wise for each of us - "Commit your work to the LORD, and then your plans will succeed."
 When it comes to plans for our lives, let us not model the behavior in this image below...

 YouTube - Based on the painting above titled "Agnus Dei," here's the song sung by Michael W. Smith:

 Do you know our Agnus Dei?
 Click here and meet the Lamb of God!

 Please join us in memorizing and meditating on a verse of Scripture today: "I am the vine; you are the branches.
-If a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing."
+If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing."
 John 15:5 NIV

 Prayer Point: Pray that you have received the Spirit of Truth - the Holy Spirit - within you, through your faith in Jesus.
 Pray that you will love Jesus and keep his commands.
 Pray that you are rejoicing because the Holy Spirit lives with you and is in you today!